Even I, as someone who’s been on my fair share of road trips, learned quickly…

 Kentucky

 There are two kinds of trails in Kentucky: the hiking kind & the bourbon kind.
-If you’re feeling a little chubby after eating turkey and all the fixins (and two helpings of leftovers), try the former.
+If you’re feeling a little full after eating turkey and all the fixins, try the former.
 Family driving you nuts?
 I might suggest the latter!

 Louisiana

-There’s lots of ways to get into the Louisiana wilderness.
+There are lots of ways to get into the Louisiana wilderness.
 How about a walk along the Creole Nature Trail?
+Or head over to Northshore, rent a bike from Brooks’ Bike Shop, and cycle all along the Tammany Trace Trail.
 For something more urban , here’s 50 free things to do in NOLA!

 Maine

 I have a major soft spot for Maine.
-I hope to one day own an adorable home there one day, but until then I’ll settle for Maine vacations filled with hikes, skiing and lobster rolls.
-If you’re heading all the way northeast for Turkey Day, here’s 13 hikes you might want to try in lieu of the mall.
+I hope to one day own an adorable home there one day, but until then I’ll settle for vacations filled with hikes, skiing and lobster rolls.
+If you’re heading all the way northeast for Turkey Day, know that even for nonresidents all state parks are under $10 to enter!
+It’ll be a little biting weather wise but not too bad.

 Maryland

-Dive into Civil War history!
+Dive into Civil War history.
 The Maryland Park Service hosts several significant Civil War sites, such as South Mountain and Point Lookout, and the forthcoming Harriet Tubman Underground Railroad State Park.
-Get outside, explore and learn about some of Maryland’s most significant Civil War sites.
+Get outside, explore and learn about some of Maryland’s role in the Civil War.

 Massachusetts